freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 For supported Linux distributions:

 * Ubuntu xenial, bionic, focal
-* Kali rolling (other ubuntu derivatives should also work)
+* Kali (other ubuntu derivatives should also work)

   + use the `PPA on Launchpad`_